 - Commenting on whether the property meets zoning codes and standards

-- Decisions related to transaction
+- Decisions related to the transaction

 The agent may have sufficient experience to offer advice on various areas but are ultimately not expected to push their views onto the consumers especially when it comes to transaction decisions.
 Contrastingly, they are your perfect place to get referrals and recommendations when a given aspect of the trade falls outside their jurisdiction.

-Full Potential Real Estate is a full service real estate broker.
+Full Potential Real Estate is a full-service real estate broker.
 We can assist you with buying or selling a home in the Myrtle Beach area.
-We can assist you with finding the right mortgage company, home inspector and real estate attorney.
+We can assist you with finding the right mortgage company, home inspector, and real estate attorney.
 We have been in the real estate business for over ten years and can provide you the service you need to get the job done.

 Call us today to schedule a time to discuss selling your home or buying your dream home in Myrtle Beach.
+You may reach us at (843) 492-4537 for a free estimate on our services.

 Full Potential Real Estate, LLC